DrKutsuu/Configs/README.md

 # Configs
-Custom Linux configs/scripts used on most on my machines.
+Custom Linux configs/scripts used on most of my machines.
 ```
                                                   .--.
                                                  |o_o |